gabireze/tiktok-all-liked-videos-remover/README.md

 ## Important Note

-- The extension may take some time to remove all your liked videos, especially if you have a large number of liked videos.
+- The extension may take some time to dislike all your liked videos, especially if you have a large number of liked videos.
 Please be patient and do not close the tab until the process is finished.
 - You can monitor the progress of the removal process in the browser console.

 ## Contributing